Green Park Stadium

-Green Park Stadium is an international standards cricket stadium of Kanpur, India.
-Its seating capacity is 32,000 seats.
+Green Park Stadium is an international cricket stadium in Kanpur, Uttar Pradesh, India.
+Its seating capacity increased to approximately 32,000 after a recent reconstruction.
 It is the home ground of Uttar Pradesh cricket team.
+It is located in the Civil Lines area in the north east part of Kanpur city near the banks of the river Ganga, which flows just behind the stadium.

 This arena is an International Test match venue.
-Green Park is under the control of the Sports Department Uttar Pradesh.
-It has hosted international cricket matches in both of Test and ODI format.
-The stadium hosted the 500th test played by the Indian team.
+Green Park is under the control of the Sports Department of Uttar Pradesh.
+It has hosted international cricket matches in both Test and ODI formats.
+The stadium hosted the 500th Test played by the Indian team.
 It also organized four Vivo IPL matches, on 19 and 21 May 2016 and on 10 and 13 May 2017.

-As of 19 August 2017 it has hosted 22 Tests, 14 ODIs and 1 T20I.
-It is situated near the river Ganga.
+As of 19 August 2017, it has hosted 22 Tests, 14 ODIs, and 1 T20I.